Universiteit Leiden

 Curriculum Vitae

-I have a PhD in Development Studies from the International Institute of Social Studies of Erasmus University Rotterdam (ISS).
-My research was focused on social protection and labour regimes in Latin America from a gendered and generational perspective.
-I also have a Master's degree in Development Studies from ISS, where I specialized in poverty studies and policy analysis.
-Additionally, I hold an M.Sc. in Non-Governmental Organizations Management and Social Economy from the Universitat of València and a BA in Economics from Pontificia Universidad Católica del Ecuador.
+I am an Assistant Professor of Development Studies specialising in social policy and poverty in Latin American societies.
+I hold a PhD in Development Studies from the International Institute of Social Studies of Erasmus University Rotterdam (ISS), where my research focused on welfare provision in Latin America from a gendered and generational perspective.
+I also have a Master's degree in Development Studies from ISS, an M.Sc. in Non-Governmental Organizations Management and Social Economy from the Universitat de València, and a BA in Economics from Pontificia Universidad Católica del Ecuador.

-I am responsible for supervising several BA, MA, and PhD theses.
-I contribute to the BA in International Studies, the MA in International Relations, and the MA in European Politics and Societies, in addition to my teaching responsibilities within the Latin American Studies program.
-While my research and teaching primarily focus on the Latin American region, I am always open to collaborating with students whose research involves issues of social exclusion, social justice, inequality, poverty, labour economics, gender and queer epistemologies, and social policy.
+I supervise BA, MA, and PhD theses and contribute to the BA in International Studies, the MA in International Relations, and the MA in European Politics and Societies, alongside my teaching in the Latin American Studies program.
+My research and teaching primarily focus on Latin America, but I am open to collaborating with students researching social exclusion, social justice, inequality, poverty, labour economics, gender and queer epistemologies, and social policy.

 Key publications